-FSGC is an outpatient community mental health center that offers a comprehensive array of mental health services aimed specifically at children and their families.
+FSGC is a CCBHC that offers a comprehensive array of mental health services aimed specifically at youth and their families.
 Parents and other adults requiring individual treatment receive services from other community mental health agencies.
 Family therapy and family interventions are provided when the identified or primary individual being served is a child or adolescent.